MosesS-L/familysearch-python-sdk-opensource/README.md

 the [Software Freedom Conservancy](https://sfconservancy.org) to understand some of the reasons why GitHub is not a good place to host F[L]OSS projects.

-Any use of this project's code by GitHub Copilot, past, present, or future, as training data or as a source for output, is done without my permission.
-I do not consent to GitHub's use of this project's code in Copilot.
+Any use of this project's code by GitHub Copilot or any other AI model, past, present, or future, as training data or as a source for output, is done without my permission.
+I expressly refuse consent to GitHub's use of this project's code in Copilot.